acbsp/bonafide.guru/en/contents.rst

 The easiest decision is to surrender |SP|, the bona fide **Mahajnani** – and accept the truth coming directly from His Divine mouths.
 And thus all the problems solve themselves automatically.
-But our trouble is that due to our delusion we try to understand Srila Prabhupada through false teachers who are not pure mediums.
+But our trouble is that due to our delusion we try to understand |SP|
+through false teachers who are not pure mediums.
 For this reason it becomes so difficult to understand and accept the truth coming from |SP| directly.